Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Execute the following command:
 `packer build -var-file=centos-openshift-variables.json -force centos-openshift.json`

-When the Packer process finishes, there should be a `centos-7-openshift.box` file available.
+When Packer finishes, there should be a `centos-7-openshift.box` file available.

-Next, upload the file to the Maven repository: maven.repository.com
+Next, upload the `centos-7-openshift.box` file to the Maven repository: maven.repository.com
 You want the credentials to be configured for the server, with the id user-upload in your `~/.m2/settings.xml`
 - To upload the file, run the following command: